scott2291/GA2/README.md

 1. Add & stage and then commit the README file with an appropriate commit message.

-        I used the following command:
+        I used the following commands:

          ```
         git add README.md